-The cost of living in Indonesia depends on what particular part of Indonesia you are planning on visiting, and whether you’re going to rural and urban areas.
+The cost of living in Indonesia depends on what particular part of Indonesia you plan on visiting, and whether you’re going to rural or urban areas.

-But if we must speak generally, Indonesia is known as a country that has a low cost of living in comparison to many Western or European countries.
+But if we must speak generally, Indonesia is known as a country with a low cost of living compared to many Western or European countries.

-For example, if you’re a tourist coming from the Western world and you have money saved up from living and working back home, you will be pleasantly surprised Indonesia.
+For example, if you’re a tourist from the Western world and you have money saved up from living and working back home, you will be pleasantly surprised by Indonesia.

 Indonesia has one of the lowest costs of living in all of southeast Asia, but it does have some of the most expensive hotels worldwide, so if you’re planning on a luxurious vacation, it can be pricey.Cost of Living Index:

-As anywhere else in the world, it is definitely cheaper to eat the street food than to go out to restaurants.
-However, in Indonesia, for tourists even the restaurants shouldn’t represent a huge luxury.
-They are usually affordable, though if you’re looking to keep your cost of living in Indonesia down, stick to the restaurants where locals go to.
+They are usually affordable, though if you’re looking to keep your cost of living in Indonesia down, stick to the restaurants where locals go.